uwcirg/JTrueNTHOAuth-Client/README.md

 We built some helper classes to help managing basic functionally and the library is responsible for setting all necessary parameters for you automatically.

-This are some methods in one of our client applications, which use the library.
+These are some methods in one of our client applications, which use the library.

 Those methods are implemented in a helper class called TrueNTHConnectUtil, which is used inside the system to consistently call functionalities from our OAuth library.
 We suggest you implement one like it in your own system, although it is not necessary.